jfrydell/fpp-plugin-web-audio/README.md

 # fpp-plugin-web-audio
- Fpp plugin to play audio through webpage.
+Plugin to help play audio through a website